 Gas fire isolation valves indicate a history of excessive moisture.
 Sometimes only the hole in the floor remains.
-Gas fire removed, central heatings installed and with hot water on tap a an internal Bathroom is added to the back bedroom.
+Gas fire removed, central heatings installed and with hot water, on tap, an internal Bathroom is added to the back bedroom.
 Heat is now piped into the room via ‘radiators’, convection heaters, great for drying laundry.

 A familiar story…

 Built on a budget this late Victorian terraced house provided affordable housing for the local coal mining industry.
-When slave labour was abolished the price of coal went up and the unemployed miners ‘switch and saved’ to north sea gas which came bundled with free water.
+With the abolition of slave labour the price of coal went up and the unemployed miners ‘switch and saved’ to north sea gas which came bundled with free water.
 No longer did the radiant heat of the coal fire pull fresh air into the house, instead moisture was delivered on tap.

-Much heat is wasted fitting radiators to an outside walls to fight the cold.
+Much heat is wasted fitting radiators to outside walls to fight the cold.
 It only further concentrates the convection of moisture into the bay.
-Moved to an internal wall the ‘radiator’ can convect a more even temperature gradient.
+Moved to an internal wall the ‘radiator’ can convect an evener temperature gradient.

 Central heating shrinks timber lathe, cracking the plaster ceiling.
 Repair with ‘Artex’ textured decorative finish, unskilled and product lead.
-Like other modern plaster finishes Artex is reasonably vapour permeable however the substrate preparation, Polyvinyl acetate, ‘PVA’ or Artex sealer that makes it easier to apply is not.
+Like other modern plaster finishes, such as Artex, are reasonably vapour-permeable, however, the substrate preparation, Polyvinyl acetate, ‘PVA’ or Artex sealer that makes it easier to apply is not.
 A vapour control layer has been applied where least wanted.

 “Artex sealer evens out suction differences between backgrounds and extends working time when texturing.”

-Black mould grows on pure clean distilled water which will condensed on cold vapour ‘impermeable’ surfaces.
-Double glazing reduces moisture drop out on the windows concentrating it under the window.
+Black mould grows on pure clean distilled water which condenses on cold vapour ‘impermeable’ surfaces.
+Double glazing reduces moisture dropout on the windows concentrating it under the window.

 Downstairs, the proposed cement rendering of the ‘rising damp’ is put on hold, deposit returned until the ‘roof leak’ is repaired.
 Simple diagnosis confirms it wasn’t trying to get in, it couldn’t get out.